netlify/next-on-netlify/README.md

 ### Preview Mode

-[NextJS Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode) is currently not supported.
-When you call `res.setPreviewData({})`, NextJS tries to set and send two cookies to the user.
-But Netlify Functions only support setting one cookie per function call at the moment.
-This is [a long-standing bug on Netlify's side](https://community.netlify.com/t/multiple-set-cookie-headers-cause-netlify-lambda-to-throw-an-error/975).
-We're discussing work-arounds.
+[NextJS Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode) does not work on pages that are pre-rendered (pages with `getStaticProps`).
+Netlify currently does not support cookie-based redirects, which are needed for supporting preview mode on pre-rendered pages.
+Preview mode works correctly on any server-side-rendered pages (pages with `getInitialProps` or `getServerSideProps`).
 See: [Issue #10](https://github.com/FinnWoelm/next-on-netlify/issues/10)

 ### Fallbacks for Pages with `getStaticPaths`